Christoph16478/iq/iq_python.md

 **4. What is the difference between Python and Django?**

 Both Python and Django are intertwined but not the same.
-Python is a programming language used for various application developments: machine learning, artificial intelligence, desktop apps, etc.
+Python is a programming language used for various application developments:machine learning, artificial intelligence, desktop apps, etc.

 Django is a Python web framework used for full-stack app development and server development.

 Using core Python, you can build an app from scratch or craft the app with Django using prewritten bits of code

-MindMajix Youtube Channel

 ----

-**5. What architecture does Django use?**
+**What architecture does Django use?**

 Django follows a Model-View-Template (MVT) architecture.
 It contains three different parts: